carlosgavina/corejs/README.md

 /* App Config */

 NotesApp.on("Router:Default", function( e, data ) {

-    // code for the default route
+  // code for the default route, the root for the website ( example.com/ ) });

-});

 NotesApp.on("Router:Article", function( e, data ) {

-    // Prints to the console the 'id' value from the url.

-    console.log( data.id );
+  // Prints to the console the 'id' value from the url, ( example.com/#/article/123 ) console.log( data.id );
 });

-/* The app will only listen Router events after you use the 'start' method */
+/* The app will only listen Router events after the 'start' method */ NotesApp.start();

-NotesApp.start();

 ```